College of Agriculture and Bioresources

 3. Development of resistant starch, dietary fiber, and low-glycemic food and feed to improve the health of humans, pets, and animals

-4. Use of novel processing methods to enhance functional attributes and nutritional quality of pulses and cereal grains
+4. Use of novel processing methods to enhance functional attributes and nutritional quality of pulses and cereals

 Education